tomszwarcer/tomszwarcer.github.io/projects.md

 ## Dark Matter Summer Placement
 #### 2024

-- Eight-week internship with the [MIGDAL collaboration](https://migdal.pp.rl.ac.uk/) at [STFC](https://www.ukri.org/councils/stfc/), working towards the observation and measurement of the Migdal effect, an effect which could make existing dark matter detectors sensitive to a wider mass range.
+- Eight-week internship with the [MIGDAL collaboration](https://migdal.pp.rl.ac.uk/) at [STFC](https://www.ukri.org/councils/stfc/), working towards the observation and measurement of the Migdal effect.
+This effect could make experiments that detect dark matter candidates sensitive to a wider mass range.
-- Investigation done into the use of Magboltz to track the production of scintillation light in CF4/Ar mixtures, in the GEM geometry and E-field present in the MIGDAL time projection chamber
+-  Investigation done into the use of Garfield++ and Magboltz for tracking the production of scintillation light in CF4/Ar mixtures.
+- Application to the GEM geometry and E-field configuration present in the MIGDAL time projection chamber.
-- Proof of concept system for tracking the production of scintillation light in Garfield++/Magboltz was developed.
+- Proof of concept system for tracking the production of scintillation light was developed.
 - Methods for reducing computation time of GEM drift simulations were investigated
 - Gained experience working with gas detectors, including the operational principles of time projection chambers and GEMs
 - Progress regularly presented to the collaboration.
-Student seminar presentation given to other researchers and summer students.
+Seminar presentation given to researchers and other summer students.
 Project report assembled.

 - Project report can be found [here](/assets/MIGDAL_Report_final.pdf)
 - Code can be found [here](https://github.com/tomszwarcer/gemsim)